miklevin/MikeLev.in/_posts/2023-05-03-timeline-of-bing-bard-features.md

 same for a long time.

-Now, Microsoft is trying to change that with Bing, with a rapid-fire roll-out of potentially game-changing new features leveraging the latest GPT AI-tech.
+Now, Microsoft is trying to change that with Bing, with a rapid-fire roll-out of potentially game-changing new features leveraging the latest `GPT` AI-tech.
 Let's look at the timeline.
 But first, a word on history and why Microsoft is so ready to take up this battle.

-## Clippy & Tay
+## Clippy, Tay & Shameless Risk Taking

 AI-like features in Microsoft products is nothing new.
-Some may remember Clippy, the paperclip Office Assistant from last century who was retired after a few years for being annoying.
-A decade later, Microsoft launched the notorious experimental Tay chatbot on Twitter in 2016 that only lasted a day before it had to be taken down for being taught to be racist.
-We won't start our timeline with Clippy or Tay, suffice to say Microsoft's been practicing AI product integration for awhile.
+Some may remember `Clippy`, the paperclip Office Assistant from last century who was retired after a few years for being annoying.
+A decade later, Microsoft launched the experimental teen girl `Tay` chatbot on Twitter in 2016 that only lasted a day before it had to be taken down for being taught to be racist.

+We won't start our timeline with Clippy or Tay, suffice to say Microsoft's been practicing AI product integration and developing resiliency to criticism for awhile.
+What blows up in one company's face as a PR disaster is par for the course for Microsoft.
+And since they're the underdog in search and most of their revenue comes from elsewhere, they're willing to take risks.

 ## Transformers